dotanGit/hotel-booking-with-creadit-cards/README.md

-# Hotel Booking With Creadit Cards
+# Hotel Booking With Creadit Card
 simple backend of hotel booking with csv data.

 the app allows the user to book for an hotel and checkes if its free, and storing the data inside a csv file.